 "If I were a student right now, the first thing I would do is learn about AI.
 Learning how to interact with AI requires you to know how to ask smart questions.
-Giving AI requests cannot be done haphazardly.
+Giving requests to AI cannot be done haphazardly.

-For AI to truly become your assistant, you need to have skills and sophistication in how you create commands," Mr. Jensen Huang said in a recent interview.
+For AI to truly become your assistant, you need to have skills and sophistication in creating commands," Mr. Jensen Huang said in a recent interview.

-According to Mr. Huang, asking questions or giving commands to AI to perform tasks is like communicating with a smart person.
+According to Mr. Huang, asking questions or creating commands for AI to perform tasks is like communicating with a smart person.
 If you make a vague request, the answer will be vague.
 But if you know how to ask "right" questions, AI will easily give responses that are close to the need.

 American billionaire Jensen Huang has a fortune of about 120 billion USD (Photo: CNBC).

-For Mr. Huang, AI is an intelligent friend, always ready to help, but does not know much about our work or living context.
+For Mr. Huang, AI is a smart friend, always ready to help, but does not know much about our work or living context.
 Our task is to provide enough information for AI to understand and act according to our expectations.

-Mr. Huang's comments come as the percentage of young people who regularly use AI is actually still quite low.
+Mr. Huang's comments were made in the context that the rate of young people using AI regularly is actually still quite low.

 If I could only give one piece of advice, my advice would be for young people to immediately connect with an AI tutor to learn what they want, from writing, programming, to analysis, thinking to critical thinking," Mr. Jensen Huang emphasized.

 Mr. Huang said he sees AI as a tutor who is always with him.
-Nvidia - the corporation founded by Mr. Jensen Huang - is the chip manufacturer leading the global AI wave.
+Nvidia, the corporation founded by Mr. Jensen Huang, is the chip maker leading the AI wave globally.

 Mr. Huang said he currently uses AI every day to learn about different topics, to increase his knowledge in the desired fields.

 However, Mr. Huang also frankly admitted that AI still has limitations.
-AI can still give false information, so each person should only use AI as a support tool and need to check again, should not absolutely trust the information provided by AI.
+AI can still give false information, so everyone should only use AI as a support tool and need to check again, should not absolutely trust the information provided by AI.

-Mr. Huang said that he himself only used AI to search for initial information, form the first drafts of ideas, then he still dug deeper, learned more, and completed the work himself.
+Mr. Huang said that he himself only used AI to search for initial information, form the first drafts of ideas, and then he continued to dig deeper, learn more, and complete the work himself.

 Mr. Huang believes that AI will help humans learn faster and easier in most fields.
 "In the next decade, artificial intelligence will reach superhuman levels in many fields.
 We will become superhuman, not because we have superpowers, but because we have superhuman AI to support us," Mr. Huang said.